 This paper presented a new worst case latency analysis that takes DRAM state information into account to provide a composable bound.
 Our approach utilize both open row policy and private bank mapping to provide a better worst case bound for memory latency.
 Our approach depends on the row hit ratio of the benchmark as well as how memory intensive the benchmark is.
 Evaluation results show that our method scales better with increasing number of requestors and is more suited for current and future generations of memory devices as memory speed becomes increasingly faster.
 Furthermore, as data bus width becomes larger, our approach minimize the amount of wasteful data transferred.
-For future work, we will examine other scheduling techniques to improve the bound and investigate load and store request optimization to minimize the switching overhead.
-Finally, we are also interested in implementing a memory controller on a FPGA as well.
+As future work, we will examine other scheduling techniques to improve the bound and investigate load and store request optimization to minimize the switching overhead.
+Finally, we plan to implement the derived optimized memory controller on FPGA.